-If you want to access the CLI on a Then Local Windows system Use the command prompt window of the Windows system by clicking Start > Run .
-Local Linux system Use any shell prompt on your system.
-Remote Windows or Linux system a.
+system R Local Linux system U Use the command prompt window of the Windows system by clicking Start > Run .
+Use any shell prompt on your system.
+Use any shell prompt on your system.
+D .
+111 1 Linux system a.
 Start a Telnet connection from the remote host to the DataFabric Manager server that you want to access by entering the following command: telnet hostname hostname is the host name or IP address of the system running the DataFabric Manager server.
 When connected to a terminal server, you should use the host name or IP address, and the port number of the terminal server, to access the console of the workstation: telnet {term server}: port_number b.
 Authenticate using your user name and password.